-DP Strate Output Measure Progress Annual Comments Our Lea ndership 1.1 Local leadership and effect ive governance - Provide re presentative, res ponsive accountable governance 1.1.1 Council's elected leaders will actively connect and collabora te with the commu nity. functions elected leaders will attend events, and engagement activities it the year.
+DF Strategy & OP Action Output measure Progress Annual Comments 1.1 Local leadership and effective governance - Provide representative, responsive accountable governance 1.1.1 Council's elected leaders will actively connect and collaborate with the community. events, fu elected leaders will attend inctions and engagement throughout the year.
 Number of events, functions and engagement activities attended.
-Completed In addition to the monthly cycle of Council meetings, Committee meetings and briefings, Councillors attended the following 19 events, functions and engagement activities: Australia Day Awards, Citizenship Ceremony, Australia Day on the Hawkesbury, Community Pool Party, Baling for our Backyard, Business Meet and Greet, Hawkesbury Show, Solar Project Launch, Church Street Park Opening, Morning Tea with the Mayor, Leaders Mayoral Morning Tea, St Albans Town Meeting, Lower Portland Ferry community meeting and Grose River Crossing community meetings.
-1.2 Communication and engag ement - Encourage an infor med community and enable meaningful engagement 1.2.1 Provide open and clear lines o of communication with the com munity that use th e most current forms of digital technology. t actions in the Digital cation Strategy.
-Actions Implemented Completed Implementation of the three key strategies in the Digital Communication Strategy including improved customer service through the creation of online forms, improved online engagement through an update of Your Hawkesbury Your Say and a review and update to the Media Policy to better guide all media including digital media.
+Completed In addition to the monthly cycle of Council meetings, Committee meetings and briefings, Councillors attended the following 19 events, functions and engagement activities: Australia Day Awards, Citizenship Ceremony, Australia Day on the Hawkesbury, Community Pool Party, Baling for our Backyard, Business Meet and Greet, Hawkesbury Show, Solar Project Launch, Church Street Park Opening, Morning Tea with the Mayor, Leaders Mayoral Morning Tea, various Town Meetings, Lower Portland Ferry community meeting and Grose River Crossing community meetings.

-DP Strategy and OP Action Output Measure Progress Annual Comments Commence reviewing Council's corporate website.
+1.2.1 Provide open and clear Provide open and clear lines of communication with the community that use the most current forms of digital technology.
+Implement actions in the Digital Communication Strategy.
+Actions Implemented Completed Implementation of the three key strategies in the Digital Communication Strategy including improved customer service through the creation of online forms, improved online engagement through an update of Your Hawkesbury Your Say and a review and update to the Media Policy to better guide all media including digital media Commence reviewing Council's corporate website.
 Identify community needs.
 Statistical information reviewed.
 Ongoing Feedback has been sought from the community through Your Hawkesbury Your Say about the Corporate website with more than 40 submissions received.
 A staff Working Group has been established and feedback sought from staff on the useability of the website through surveys and a workshop.
-A workshop has also been scheduled for 2019/2020 seeking comments and feedback from Councillors.
+A workshop has also beer scheduled for 2019/2020 seeking comments and feedback from Councillors.
 When the review is complete, Council will be moving to the design phase of a new look website.

-1.2.2 Council's communication w Hawkesbury vill be enhanced to ensure commu unity awareness a nd understanding of the role Council plays in everyday life in the Continue to annually engage with the community about Council's roles and functions.
+DP Strategy & OP Action 1.2.2 Council's communication Hawkesbury Output measure will be enhanced to ensure comm Progress nunity awareness Annual Comments and understanding of the role Council plays in everyday life in the Continue to annually engage with the community about Council's roles and functions.
 Location, number and variety of engagement activities undertaken.
 Completed There were a number of community engagement opportunities in towns and villages including a St Albans community meeting and meetings with the Lower Portland community about the ferry and at North Richmond regarding the Grose River bridge crossing.
 Engagement opportunities are also available online through Your Hawkesbury Your Say and, local radio and Facebook the Annual community engagement was held in August 2019.
 The annual Town Meeting program was scheduled for August 2019.
-1.2.3 Provide quality customer se ervice to the community.

-DP Strategy and OP Action Output Measure Progress Annual Comments Implement a program for the roll-out of on-line and digital customer service platforms.
-Number of customer transactions migrated to online and digital platforms Partially completed Customers can now log 12 customer requests via on-line forms.
-These include: - Barking dog concerns - Bin requests - Change of postal address for rates & instalment notices - Dumped rubbish reporting - Footpath and cycleway reporting - P arks & recreation reporting - Planning information requests - Request to receive rates notice by email - Roads reporting - Tree reporting - A way to subscribe to news from Council - A general contact option Requests can also be lodged via Council's social media platforms.
+1.2.3 Provide quality customer service to the community. · Implement a program for the roll-out of on-line and digital customer service platforms.
+Number of customer transactions migrated to online and digital platforms Partially completed Customers can now log 12 customer requests via on line forms.
+These include: Barking dog concerns Bin requests Change of postal address for rates & instalment notices Dumped rubbish reporting Footpath and cycleway reporting Parks & recreation reporting Planning information requests Request to receive rates notice by email Roads reporting Tree reporting A way to subscribe to news from Council A general contact option Requests can also be lodged via Council's social media platforms.